Website Accessibility and Inclusive Design Practices

 - When clickable links and areas are large, this helps users who cannot control a mouse with precision.

-- When pages are coded so that users can navigate by means of the keyboard alone, or a single switch access device alone, this helps users who cannot use a mouse or even a standard keyboard.
+- When pages are coded so that users can navigate utilizing the keyboard alone, or a single switch access device alone, this helps users who cannot use a mouse or even a standard keyboard.

 - When sites are correctly built and maintained, all of these users can be accommodated while not impacting on the usability of the site for non-disabled users.